-He has over 200 technical publications, book chapters and patents.
-He is a frequent consultant to international industry and government.
+Dr. Guez has over 200 technical publications, book chapters and patents.
+He is a frequent consultant to international industry and government, having been a consultant to more than 50 companies and government organizations in business system optimization, decision making, and automation.
 He is a frequent reviewer for IEEE Trans. on System, Man Cybernetics, IEEE Trans. on Robotics and Automation, Journal ofNeural Networks, IEEE Control System Magazine, Journal of Intelligent and Robotic Systems, IEEE Computer, NSF, and Advanced Technology Center-Benjamin Franklin Partnership.

 Additionally, he has over 30 years of experience in control systems, decision making & optimization in business systems, automation, biomedical systems and devices, neuroengineering, machine learning and adaptation.